-Upon issuance of the Bonds, S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P"), will assign the Bonds a rating of "AA+."

-The City has furnished to S&P information and material which has not been included in this Official Statement.
-Generally, rating agencies base their ratings on information and material so furnished and on investigations, studies and assumptions made by the rating agencies.
-The ratings reflect only the view of such organization and an explanation of the significance of such rating may be obtained from S&P.

-There is no assurance that the rating will continue for any given period of time or that they will not be revised downward or withdrawn entirely by such rating agency, if, in the judgment of such rating agency, circumstances so warrant.
-Any such downward revision or withdrawal of such rating may have an adverse effect on the market price of the Bonds.
+S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC, has assigned a rating to the Notes as shown on the cover of this Official Statement.
+The City supplied certain information to the rating agency to be considered in evaluating the Notes.
+The rating issued reflects only the views of such rating agency, and any explanation of the significance of such rating should be obtained from the rating agency.
+There is no assurance that the rating will be retained for any given period of time or that the same will not be revised downward or withdrawn entirely by such rating agency if, in its judgment, circumstances so warrant.
+Any downward revision or withdrawal of the rating obtained may have an adverse effect on the market price of the Notes.